fanchymarin/invoice-management-system/src/README.md

 make test
 ```

-The test suite covers all API endpoints and includes tests for:
+The test suite covers:
 - Invoice creation
 - Invoice counts
 - Customer queries
 - Year queries
 - Month queries
+- Authentication and authorization
 - HTTP error code handling

 ## Limitations

-- The application is designed for demonstration purposes and may not be suitable for production use.
+- The application is designed for demonstration purposes, it is not meant to be used in a production environment
-- The API endpoints are hosted within the same domain as the web application, which might not scale well for larger systems.
-- The application currently uses SQLite for simplicity.